A random matrix perspective of cultural structure: groups or redundancies?: Discriminating between the two interpretations

 \section{Discriminating between the two interpretations}

-This section investigates the signatures of the two structural scenarios introduced in Sec.~\ref{Theor_1}, from a spectral analysis and random matrix perspective, with the purpose of identifying quantities that can differentiate between the two underlying hypotheses: feature-feature correlations vs group structure.
+This section investigates, from a spectral analysis and random matrix perspective, quantities that may differentiate between the two structural scenarios introduced in Sec.~\ref{Theor_1}: feature-feature redundancies vs group structure.
 To this end, sets of cultural vectors are numerically sampled from the two ensembles and similarity matrices are computed, based on Eq.~\eqref{CultSim}.
 Since both the FCI and S2G ensembles are such that the (marginal) feature-level probability distributions are uniform, restricted randomness (see Sec.~\ref{Empir_1}) is equivalent to uniform randomness as a null model (at least if the number of cultural vectors $N$ is reasonably high) with respect to which structure is to be evaluated.
 Thus, for simplicity, uniform randomness (u-random) is used as a null model in this section.
 All comparisons made here make use of matching the feature-feature coupling parameter $\mu$ of FCI and the group strength parameter $\nu$ of S2G in terms of the correlation level $C$, as described in Sec.~\ref{FCIvS2G}.
 Moreover, the number of features and the number of cultural vectors are $F=130$ and $N=100$ for all the FCI, S2G and u-random cultural states generated and used for the figures of this section.